l0716/hello-world/README.md

 # hello-world
-new project for a student
+new project for a leanrner